-I am a rising fifth year undergraduate geography student at The Pennsylvania State University.
+I am a fifth year undergraduate geography student at The Pennsylvania State University.
 I switched out of meteorology in the Spring 2022 semester.
 Geography is also in the College of Earth and Mineral Sciences, so I am happy that I’m staying within the college.
 Despite not being able to earn a degree in Meteorology, I hope to use the knowledge and skills that I have learned in the classes I have taken into my Geography classes and into whatever job I might get after graduation.

 My passion for the weather started when I was seven years old.
 Recent weather events, in particular Superstorm Sandy in 2012, leading up to college got the ball rolling on my decision to pursue a degree in Meteorology, which is now a degree in Geography.
 Penn State was the only school I applied to for Meteorology.
 The others I applied to were for Computer Science.
 Marist College in Poughkeepsie, New York was my favorite college I visited and applied too.
 That would have been the school I committed to if I did not end up visiting the meteorology department at Penn State.
 My currently interested in anthropogenic climate change, specifically in the following fields:

 - Extreme weather (floods, hurricanes, droughts, heat waves)

 - Cryosphere (changes in Arctic/Antarctic Sea Ice / Ice Sheets)

 - Influence of changing sea ice / Arctic Amplification on the Midlatitude Jet Stream